-The ever-changing nature of the COVID-19 pandemic will certainly impact us in 2022.
-Last year we had a number of protocols in place to mitigate the risk and will continue to monitor the COVID-19 situation through this spring.
-While we are currently planning for a more traditional summer, we are using pieces of the 2021 plans to create a safer summer experience for all the Scouts, leaders and staff who call Rodney Scout Reservation home for the summer.
-Final guidance for summer 2022 is expected to be published in late May leveraging the current situation.
-Those plans will be found at http://www.delmarvacouncil.org/rodney/covid.
+The ever-changing nature of infectious diseases including COVID-19 can unfortunately impact us in camp.
+Last year we had a number of protocols in place to mitigate the risk of COVID-19 and we continue to monitor the situation.
+While we are currently planning for a more traditional summer, we are using pieces of the 2021 & 2022 plans to create a safer summer experience for all the Scouts, leaders and staff who call Henson Scout Reservation home for the summer.